 L-Shaped loft conversions can look spectacular and this is often considered as the best way to extend a mid-terrace period property to maximise space.
 The box dormer is complemented with an additional extension over the rear roof.
 Ideal for a master-suite and a separate bathroom or Study Room.
 In most cases this generally falls under Permitted Development, although planning permission may be required.

 For more information on L-Shaped Loft Conversions, read our more in-depth article.

 Still not sure?
 Don’t worry our experts will give you professional advice and clarify all your concerns.
 Contact our Bristol office today via our web form, or give us a call.

-If you enjoyed this aticle, you may also like to read our ‘case study’ of one of our best Bristol terraced loft conversions or find out about the personal project website we offer all our loft conversion customers, so you can keep track of progress online.
+If you enjoyed this aticle, you may also like to read our about of one of our Bristol terraced loft conversions, or a detached new build loft conversion.
+Why not find out about the personal project website we offer all our loft conversion customers, so you can keep track of progress online.